 By praising an employee in Slack or in Small Improvements, it immediately pops up in a dedicated Slack Channel.
 Thus, the entire company can see and celebrate it.
 Or for even more exposure, you can set up a Praise Wall to have them broadcasted in office common areas over big screens.

-“It just creates a culture where Praises are happening all the time,” Enberg says.
+“It just creates a culture where Praises are happening all the time,” Enberg said.
 “You see people praising each other on a daily basis.
 And it makes our employees feel good about the work that they’re doing.”

 Buy in from the top level